mvpoirier/mvpoirier/README.md

 🛰 Computational Physics and Astronomy
 🤖 Robotics, Hardware, and Design
 👁️ HTML, CSS, Markdown, and $\LaTeX$
-🕹️ Gamification of Learning and Indie Video Game Design
+🕹️ Gamification of Learning and Game Design

 ## Contact 📫
 You can visit my website at **[mvpoirier.github.io](https://mvpoirier.github.io/)** or get in contact with me at: